-Derogatory marks are negative items listed on your credit report, for example a remark can indicated previous bankruptcy filings or foreclosure.
+Derogatory marks are negative remarks that can appear on your credit report, for example a remark can indicated previous bankruptcy filings or foreclosure.
 These can harm your credit record depending on the type of remark.

 What It Means To Be Delinquent On Debt?

 Any account with outstanding payments is considered a delinquent account.

 A derogatory remark will only be recorded on your credit report once a creditor has reported the account to the credit bureaus.
 Creditors generally wait 30 days after the payment due date before doing so.

 An account can be reported as 30, 60, 90 and then 120 days late.
 This, and the number of delinquencies linked to your account will also affect your credit score.